Jump to Recipe

 Step 2: Braise

 Heat a tablespoon of oil in a Dutch oven or oven-safe pot over medium heat.
-If you have neither, you can also prepare the braising liquid in a regular pot and transfer all of the ingredients into a baking dish.
+If you have neither, you can prepare the braising liquid in a regular pot and transfer all the ingredients into a baking dish.

 Remove the brisket and set it aside while you saute the onions and carrots.
 Place a lid on the pot to help sweat the vegetables, then, add the tomato paste, stirring to coat.
 Add the red wine and bring the liquid to a boil.
 Scrape the bottom of the pan while the red wine cooks, scraping up any caramelized bits.

-Add the brisket back to the pot along with the remaining ingredients and continue braising in the oven.
+Add the brisket back to the pot with the remaining ingredients and continue braising in the oven.

 Step 3: Make almond caper gremolata